-The findings of this survey, which was active between April 2020 and April 2021, provide an enlightening insight into the diverse role of groups, services and activities in providing support for vulnerable people across London and reinforcing the need for the community and the voluntary sector to play a fundamental role in responding to Londoners mental health and wellbeing needs, offsetting the negative effects of the pandemic as a result.
+The findings of this survey, which has been active since April 2020, provide an enlightening insight into the diverse role of groups, services and activities in providing support for vulnerable people across London and reinforcing the need for the community and the voluntary sector to play a fundamental role in responding to Londoners mental health and wellbeing needs, offsetting the negative effects of the pandemic as a result.
 This is especially poignant considering the survey's most recent findings, which indicate that services relating to mental health and isolation / loneliness are areas in which widespread increases in demand are being felt (71% increase in demand for services related to mental health and 62% increase in demand for services related to loneliness).